Signed in as:

 We’ll start the day right with another breakfast before we head out to climb.
 We’ll split into small groups, with some teams heading to single-pitch climbs and some to enjoy multi-pitch adventures.
 Depending on our timing, we may also be able to visit the colorful Tuesday market in Hidalgo.
 No matter what the day holds, we’re sure you’re going to be ready for another cerveza and a delicious dinner.

 Feeling refreshed from a day off, we’ll once again head out to climb.
 For folks interested in working on their skills, you’ll have all the time you need to learn and practice with our IFMGA and AMGA trained and certified guides.
+You'll be on your own for dinner again.

 We’ll once again start with breakfast, and this will be our last climbing day of the trip.
 We’ll have another opportunity to visit the market in Hidalgo, and since it will also be our last night at La Posada, we’ll make it a special one with a celebratory farewell dinner of another grand parrillada Norteña.